alfredodebellis/HIVcure_rev/README.md

 Other than installation of these required software and packages, no installation is needed.

 ## Funding
-The authors gratefully acknowledge funding from Aidsfonds Netherlands (grant number P53902) and the Netherlands Organization for Scientific Research (NWO), SPIRAL project KICH2.V4P.AF23.00.
+The authors gratefully acknowledge funding by the Aidsfonds Netherlands, grant number P53902, and funding by Aidsfonds & NWO, the SPIRAL project KICH2.V4P.AF23.001.